maarten-pennings/ElektroClub2022/pcboutline/readme.md

 We want big digits.
 Those digits need to stand out.
-We achieve this via means:
+We achieve this in two ways:
- - partially cut them out "pcb outline"
+ - partially "cut them out", i.e. complex PCB outline
  - "paint" them, either via silk print or via metal

 [EasyEDA](https://easyeda.com) has an import mechanism for both.